 Instructions

 - Add jackfruit to a hamburger bun.
-Top with extra barbeque sauce and coleslaw.
+Top with extra some vegan coleslaw.

 Notes

-- To store leftovers, keep jackfruit separate from coleslaw.
+- Leftovers keep for about 1 week.
+To store leftovers, keep jackfruit separate from coleslaw.
 When ready to eat, simply reheat jackfruit then top with cool coleslaw!

 - I used Trader Joe's organic barbecue sauce and it's so delicious!
 Highly recommend.